-A look at the chart will appear quite unpleasant – with the stock being very heavily sold down from a high of almost $6, five years ago to just around the dollar level today.
-So what went wrong for the stock?
+A look at the chart will appear quite unpleasant – with the stock being very heavily sold down from a high of almost $6.
+And five years ago to just around the dollar level today.
+So what went wrong with the stock?

-So at this $1.00 price levels, the stock represents a cheap play into the Uranium space, for those that have a longer-term view and from a fundamental perspective, the case is pretty strong.
+So at this $1.00 price level, the stock represents a cheap play into the Uranium space.
+For those that have a longer-term view and from a fundamental perspective.
+The case is pretty strong.

 The case for Newcrest Mining (NEWCREST MINING LIMITED ASX:NCM)